Regis Philbin and Kelly Ripa don't talk

 Ripa joined the show in 2001 after Kathie Lee Gifford left.

-Ripa made headlines in April after she skipped work in protest over how producers handled co-host Michael Strahan leaving.
+The host made headlines in April after she skipped work in protest over how producers handled co-host Michael Strahan leaving.
 Producers later apologized to both.

 Since then there has been a hunt for a new co-host for what is currently "Live! with Kelly."